Student Code of Conduct

 • The respondent and complainant may select an observer to be present during the Student Conduct proceedings.
 The observer is there to provide support for the respondent or They cannot actively participate in the student conduct process at any point.

-• At the hearing, if a respondent chooses not to testify or respond to questions, no inference may be drawn from the lack of testimony.
-A respondent’s lack of testimony does not waive their right to ask questions of witnesses or call witnesses.
+• At the hearing, if a respondent chooses not to testify or respond to questions, no inference may be drawn from the lack of A respondent’s lack of testimony does not waive their right to ask questions of witnesses or call witnesses.

-• The hearing officer or the facilitator is responsible for leading and maintaining a respectful hearing.
-The hearing officer or facilitator is expected to address and resolve inappropriate behavior and irrelevant questioning during the hearing process.
+• The hearing officer or the facilitator is responsible for leading and maintaining a respectful The hearing officer or facilitator is expected to address and resolve inappropriate behavior and irrelevant questioning during the hearing process.

 • The respondent shall receive a written account of the hearing decision with reasonable specificity of the facts and reasons for the decision within two business days of the decision being reached.